nastyax0/Low-level-security_writeups/ret2libc.md

 By this we got to know we can execute from stack and protections are off, cause we did, just to show that we can easily try to execute bin/shell from stack without much hastle.

 # Analysis
 By wikipedia,
-> Return-oriented programming (ROP) is a computer security exploit technique that allows an attacker to execute code in the presence of security defenses
-> such as executable space protection and code signing.

-> In this technique, an attacker gains control of the call stack to hijack program control flow and then executes carefully chosen machine instruction sequences
-> that are already present in the machine's memory, called "gadgets".
-Each gadget typically ends in a return instruction and is located in a subroutine within the > existing program and/or shared library code.
-Chained together, these gadgets allow an attacker to perform arbitrary operations on a machine employing
-> defenses that thwart simpler attacks.
+> A "return-to-libc" attack is a computer security attack usually starting with a buffer overflow in which a subroutine return address on a call stack is replaced > by an address of a subroutine that is already present in the process executable memory, bypassing the no-execute bit feature (if present) and ridding the
+> attacker of the need to inject their own code.
+The first example of this attack in the wild was contributed by Alexander Peslyak on the Bugtraq mailing list in > 1997.

 ### _What does all this means?_
 In simpler terms our stack looks like this,